AssemblyScript/website/src/introduction.md

 :::

 ::: tip Can I use any third party npm package like web.js or crypto.js?
-No, Even if the npm package has typescript sources that are fully compatible with the subset of AssemblyScript, bundlers / transpilers will likely compile it into regular JavsScript before publishing to npm.
-But you can use packages from npm that are built specifically for AssemblyScript.
-Some of them see on [build with assemblyscript](./built-with-assemblyscript.md).
-In addition, you can always import the necessary javascript methods from the host side (browser or node.js) via [host bindings](./compiler.html#host-bindings).
+No. Even if the npm package has TypeScript sources that are fully compatible with AssemblyScript, bundlers / transpilers will likely compile it into regular JavaScript before publishing to npm.
+However, you can use packages from npm that are built specifically for AssemblyScript.
+Some of them can be found at [Built with AssemblyScript](./built-with-assemblyscript.md).
+Furthermore, you can always import the necessary JavaScript methods from the host (browser or node.js) via [host bindings](./compiler.html#host-bindings).
 :::

 ::: tip What are good use cases for AssemblyScript?